AnghelLeonard/100-Real-Deal-SQLs/db/README.md

-# Database schema for testing 100+ real deal SQLs
+# Database Schema For Testing 100+ Real Deal SQLs

-# Good to know before running the code

 The database schema (`classicmodels`) is available for four dialects: MySQL, PostgreSQL, SQL Server, and Oracle.
 Depending on dialect, the corresponding schema may contain things (e.g., data types) that are specific to that dialect.